Critical Thinking Exercises

 The Cognitive Deficit in the Modern Workforce

-In the rapidly evolving algorithmic economy, the capacity to regulate one’s own cognition has shifted from a “soft skill” to a primary professional differentiator.
-According to the World Economic Forum’s Future of Jobs Report 2023, “Analytical thinking” and “Creative thinking” now rank as the top two core skills for workers, surpassing even technical literacy and AI proficiency.
+The algorithmic economy is rapidly evolving.
+Hence, the capacity to regulate one’s own cognition has shifted from a “soft skill” to a primary professional differentiator.
+According to the World Economic Forum’s Future of Jobs Report 2023,Analytical thinking” and “Creative thinking” are the top two core skills for workers.
+These have surpassed even technical literacy and AI proficiency.

 What is Critical Thinking?